 - How can we better manage increasingly frequent and severe droughts: Where are the vulnerable areas and land uses?
 What existing strategies could be used more intensively and what new approaches might be explored?
 Could drought insurance be improved?
 What is the role of storage and irrigation?
 Can we develop more drought resistant cultivars and land uses.

-- Urban and freight transport infrastructure, floods and sea-level rise.
+- Urban and freight transport infrastructure, floods and sea-level rise (to come in 2019).